kyr0/clientside-search/README.md

 4. The search engine should be able to retreive and search in metadata that may be associated with each document.

-5. The search engine should be able to remove/update it's index.
+5. The search engine should be able to remove/update it's index' documents.

+6. State shall be hydratable.

 <h2 align="center">Features</h2>